01-edu/public/subjects/sqrt/README.md

 ### Instructions

-Write a function that returns the square root of the `int` passed as parameter if that square root is a whole number.
+Write a function that returns the square root of the `int` passed as parameter, if that square root is a whole number.
 Otherwise it returns `0`.

 ### Expected function